Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

     - refusing to take care because it deems unrealistic.
 - *Hyperbolic discounting*:
     - "immediate gains are more important then possible consequences in the future"
-    - we care more abotu what we get out of it now than what happens in the future.
+    - we care more about what we get out of it now than what happens in the future.
 - *Status-quo bias*:
     - "This is the default option, so it must be the best one"
     - believing defaults are always the best